Jones was shot and killed early Sunday by an officer in civilian clothes

 Police recovered a handgun at the scene, which paperwork showed Jones had bought three days before the shooting.
 Officials have not said whether that gun was fired.
 There is no dash camera footage of the incident, nor was the officer wearing a body camera.

-Jones' family is being represented by Benjamin Crump, a well-known attorney who has represented the families of Trayvon Martin and Michael Brown.
+Jones’ family attorney is Benjamin Crump, who represented the families of Trayvon Martin and Michael Brown.

-Martin, a black teenager, was fatally shot by George Zimmerman, who was acquitted of charges in 2013.
-Brown was killed by an officer in Ferguson, Missouri, in 2014.
+Martin, an unarmed black teenager, was fatally shot by George Zimmerman, who was acquitted of murder charges in 2013.
+Brown was killed last year by an officer in Ferguson, Missouri.